buildarr/buildarr-radarr/README.md

 Note that these documents do not show how you *should* configure a Radarr instance.
 Rather, they show how you *can* configure a Radarr instance the way you want with Buildarr.
 For more information on how to optimally configure Radarr, you can refer to the excellent guides from [WikiArr](https://wiki.servarr.com/radarr) and [TRaSH-Guides](https://trash-guides.info/Radarr).

-!!! note

-    The following resources are not yet supported by this plugin (but will be added in future versions):

-    * Import Lists

 * [Host Configuration](https://buildarr.github.io/configuration/host)
 * Settings
     * [Media Management](https://buildarr.github.io/configuration/settings/media-management)